alxm/faur/README.md

 ## Cross-Compile for Other Platforms

-I started Faur by collecting my [GP2X games'](https://www.alxm.org/games/gamepark.html) shared code into a library.
+I started Faur by collecting my [GP2X games'](https://www.alxm.org/games/gamepark.html) shared code into a static library.
 Over time I added support for more platforms:

 Target | Host | Toolchain | Dependencies | More Info
 --- | --- | --- | --- | ---